Supporting carers, families and friends of people with Dementia and other memory problems

 2.30pm till 4.30pm, last Friday of every month

 - Ramsey: Ramsey Town Hall, Function Room, 2nd Floor

 2pm till 4pm, second Thursday of every month

 2pm till 4pm, second Wednesday of every month

 The committee consists of lay members and multi-disciplinary individuals from both the Department of Health and the Department of Health and Social Care experienced in occupational therapy, social work, and community mental health; all dedicated volunteers who are essential to the successful running of the cafes.

 Volunteers, including trained professionals in memory problems, are able to offer guidance and support to those with dementia, as well as their carers and their relatives; this ensures that the best possible advice is given and that those affected don't come to feel isolated by the condition.
-There's also the opportunity for those with dementia or memory problems to be referred to clinics and other services within the Department of Health and the Department of Social Care via the cafes.

 A Brief History of Manx Decaf

 The first cafe was set up in 2006 by staff within the former Department of Health and Social Security after two of the Island's Community Mental Health Professionals attended a UK conference on dementia.
 It was there that they came across the then quite new concept of dementia cafes and were inspired to set one up on-Island.
 Over the next decade, three additional cafes have been established, with the scheme proving so popular that members felt there was great potential to take the initiate forward as a charity.
 The charity Manx Decaf, therefore, was established in 2012.